moha1325/techsharedraft/README.md

 const port = 5117
 ```

-For storing static files such as css and javascript, we will use a folder called "resources".
+For storing static files such as CSS and JavaScript, we will use a folder called "resources".
 We will use the express static middleware to serve these files.

 ```
 // absolute path for the directories holding the files that are needed